Student Handbook 2015-2016

 The College of Charleston reserves the right to make changes in its policies, regulations and procedures as printed herein through normal channels.
 The student handbook is produced by the Office of Student Affairs.

 The College of Charleston is committed to providing leadership of equal employment and equal educational opportunities for all qualified persons regardless of race, religion, sex, national origin, age, disability or other legally-protected classifications.
 This effort is in compliance with all federal and state laws, including Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 503 and 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, the Americans with Disabilities Act of 1990 and all other laws and regulations as they pertain to equal opportunity.
-For further information, contact the Office of Human Relations and Minority Affairs, third floor, Randolph Hall, or call 843.953.5580.
+For further information, contact the Office of Equal Opportunity Programs, first floor, Robert Scott Small Building, Room 112, or call 843.953.5758.